void-type/VoidCore/docs/domain.md

 ## Features

-VoidCore.Domain is a basic framework for building domain-driven, event-based applications.
+VoidCore.Domain is a basic core library for building domain-driven, event-based applications.

 ### Functional Extensions